eykamp/firmware-update-service/README.md

 The code was written to work as a Heroku service, but should work fine on any server with only minor modifications.

+# Requirements
+The service uses a Postgres database to store project information as well as the firware images themselves.
+The table structure is specified in the code, but you'll have to create them manually.

 # Endpoints
 <span style="background-color:#0f6ab4; width:50px; color: white; display: inline-block;    text-align: center;">GET</span> `get/<name>`
 > Return the firmware associated with &lt;name>; does not perform any version checks.

 <span style="background-color:#0f6ab4; width:50px; color: white; display: inline-block;    text-align: center;">GET</span> `get-esp/<name>`
 > The ESP OTA library sends a hash along with its request in the `HTTP_X_ESP8266_SKETCH_MD5` header.
 This endpoint will check the sent hash against the one in the database.
 If the hashes match, a 302 code is returned, which signals ESP OTA that no update is required; if they do not match, the firmware associated with &lt;name> will be sent, which will trigger the device to update.